This annual list of the best trampoline park franchises was revised and updated on April 14, 2021.

 Most locations offer some combination of the following attractions: Trampoline freestyle open jump areas, the Apex (with trampolines on both the floor and walls), Runways (super-long trampolines great for gymnasts, tumblers, and cheerleaders), Dropzone (with giant air bag for soft landings), slam dunk track, trampoline dodgeball arenas, the Urban Warrior Obstacle Course, The TUBES indoor playground, The Warrior Battle Beam, Climbing Walls Indoor Ropes Course, and Arcade.

-This company currently ranks #97 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 2011 and franchising since 2014, the number of locations currently stands at 97 (an increase of 46 from the previous year’s total of 51), of which two are company-owned and all are located in the U.S.
+Founded in 2011 and franchising since 2014, the number of locations currently stands at 97 (an increase of 46 from the previous year’s total of 51), of which two are company-owned and two are located outside the US.